halelitzhaki/async-pipeline-randomizer/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+This project was developed as part of an academic assignment to practice advanced C and OS programming concepts.

-## Contact
+## Author

+**Halel Itzhaki**

-For questions or suggestions, please open an issue in the repository or contact the maintainer directly.
+For any questions or suggestions, please feel free to contact me.